PLAYER VERSUS PLAYER

 • Every shot deducts 10HP.
 Successfully damaging a prop or killing it restores a certain amount.

-• During the 40-seconds countdown, all hunters have increased footspeed, do not take damage from firing and are given a Smoke Grenade each.
+• During the 40-seconds countdown, all hunters have increased footspeed and do not take damage from firing.

-In an open world desolated city, humans are forced to kill one another in a survival game.
-During the beginning, everyone spawns together and disperses to gather supplies and weaponries.
-Along the way, survivors choose to either team up or kill others and steal their belongings.
+In an open world desolated city, humans are forced to kill one another ala battle royale.
+During the beginning, teams of two spawn randomly on the map and gather supplies, cash and firearms.
+A survivor could either team up with or kill his/ her partner.

-Each day revolves around the day-night cycle.
+Each day revolves around the day-night cycle, with the safe zone closing in rapidly as time passes to discourage survivors from camping at one spot for too long.
 During the daytime, zombies are weak and humans are generally advised to scavenge for supplies.
 When night falls, zombies become much stronger and any humans that were attacked by them have a chance of turning into one.
 At this moment, human-controlled zombies could either attack one another or infect other survivors.
 Once the next day begins, they transform back into humans.